-Hi there!
-I am a motivated, friendly undergraduate student at Montclair State University.
-Currently, I am pursuing a double Major with Latin and German, as well as certification in P-12 Education and TESL.
-I have a relentless passion for language learning; other than Latin and German, I am teaching myself French and Russian.
+I have a relentless passion for language learning.
+In addition to being fluent in German and Latin, I am learning Polish.
 Foreign Languages can be tough, but it is our greatest bridge to communication and expressions with other cultures, present and past.

 Education & Certification